vrayas/jd-container-opt/README.md

 1) Handles 3D packing: Designed for complex three-dimensional packing challenges.​
 2) Flexible for various shapes: Can manage a wide variety of shapes, adaptable to different use cases.​

+## Why do we have 2 branches on this repository?
+And Not just all files under the main branch?
+The reason for this is because the main branch is what the John Deere internal development teams are looking at, to employ into their existing infrastructure.
+The web app portion of this project is purely for school purposes, and wont need to be mantained after this class.
+Therefore, we dont want to get the JD internal development teams confused when they see code for a web application.
+Please note, the web application is also not meant to be stood up for a long time - we are currently using a free account and are limited to 1GB of space usage for the life of the application.
+Therefore, this is obvioulsy not feasible for a company like JD going forward.

 ## Where can I find the various components of this project?
 We have created 2 branches in this GitHub Repository - One branch which houses the web application code, and another branch which houses the "MVP" code.
 Here are the locations of the following items:
 Found on Main Branch (This is the branch which deals with delivering on the MVP solution):